aaron-bini-301/portland-301d4/class11__mon_Routes/blog/README.md

 See a [working deployed version](https://cf-mvc-blog--class11.aerobatic.io/) of the app as a target reference.
 Watch the URL change (as well as the page's visible content) as you click between Home and About, and note that no page reloads are triggered.

-As a pair, or as individuals, sandbox **or comment** at least two features that you don't/didn't understand in one or more of the following items: the ".zip file" starter-code orthe demo code in demoCode/class11_routes/.
+As a pair, or as individuals, sandbox **or comment** at least two features that you don't (or didn't) understand in one or more of the following items: the ".zip file" starter-code orthe demo code in demoCode/class11_routes/.
 Write a comment that shows you were able to "dymystify" the two features.

 ## User Stories: MVP
  1. As a developer, I want an articleController, so that I can group together actions related to the article resource.